 Indeed, Andre’s tolerance was so strong that he was able to down several bottles of wine before heading to the squared circle.

 “There are a lot of crazy stories about Andre that sound fake but most are true, especially his drinking,” said former wrestler Gerald Brisco.
 “Andre used to ask me to get him six bottles of Mateus wine and ice them down.
 He would drink those before we went to the ring and no one could tell.”

-According to Elwes, during a line reading for film at a hotel, Andre ducked out to drink at the bar in the lobby.
+According to Elwes, during a line reading for the film at a hotel, Andre ducked out to drink at the bar in the lobby.

 After downing an enormous number of drinks, Andre attempted to walk back to his hotel room, before face-planting into the floor of the lobby and falling fast asleep.

-“They decided that there was no shifting him,” recalls Elwes.
+“They decided that there was no shifting him,” said Elwes.
 “There’s no shifting a 550-pound, 7-foot-4 giant, so they had a choice: either call the authorities, and they didn’t want that kind of publicity, or wait for him to wake up, which was the wiser decision.”

 But while he lived, he was the undisputed heavyweight champion of drinking.
 And the wild stories about him remain legendary to this day.

 After reading these Andre the Giant drinking stories, check out 21 photos of Andre the Giant that you won’t believe aren’t photoshopped.
 Then, learn about the most fascinating drinking rituals from around the world.